Table of contents

-To prevent such incidents, you must follow a safety procedure called LOTO, which stands for lockout tagout.
+To prevent such incidents, you must follow a safety procedure called Loto, which stands for lockout tagout.
 Loto involves isolating and securing the energy sources of the machines or equipment before performing any service or maintenance work.
-It also prevents unauthorized or accidental start-up of the machines or equipment by applying locks and tags that indicate who is working on them and why.
+It stops machines or equipment from starting without permission or by mistake.

 6 Steps of the Loto Procedure